The value of gold

 The price of gold can fluctuate depending on political, social and economic instability.
-It is sometimes referred to as a ‘safe haven’ by traders because its price is not always affected by governmental decisions or inflated by interest rates, in a dissimilar way to some shares in the stock market.
-On the contrary, gold can act as a form of insurance as investors might reallocate assets into the gold market at unstable times.
-This could increases its value, since its demand might rise as traders might attempt to use it as a stock hedge.
+Trading gold is sometimes referred to as a ‘safe haven’ by traders because, unlike some shares in the stock market, its price is not always affected by governmental decisions or inflated by interest rates.
+On the contrary, gold can act as a form of insurance, as investors might reallocate assets into the gold market at unstable times.
+This could increase the value of gold, since its demand might rise as traders attempt to use it as a stock hedge.

 So, why do some traders invest in gold?
-The answer to this question relates to gold hedging.
+The answer relates to gold hedging.
 Gold and other precious metals sometimes have a negative correlation with stocks and bonds, depending on the current stability of the economy.
 This reinforces the idea of precious metals as a safe haven for traders.
-When investors realise that their share positions are declining in value, some decide to take a chance on gold investment to balance out their potential losses.
-This is known as hedging in the gold market and it is a popular strategy amongst traders.
-This way, they are attempting to diversify their portfolio as they spread their bets across a range of markets, where the price of gold may increase in response to events that would typically cause the price of stocks and bonds to decrease.
+When their share positions are declining in value, some traders decide to take a chance on gold trading to balance out their potential losses.
+This is known as hedging in the gold market, and it is a popular trading strategy.
+This way, traders are attempting to diversify their portfolio as they spread their bets across a range of markets, where the price of gold may increase in response to events that would typically cause the price of stocks and bonds to decrease.

 Why not start trading gold with our demo account?
 Practising with virtual funds can help you to build a strong trading strategy before jumping deep into the gold market.